 The rate of deterioration has reached an alarming level, and radical action is needed to combat the increasing rate of environmental damage to water sources, land, biodiversity and marine life, a detailed environmental study by the UN has found.

 Human overconsumption, overexploitation, pollution and build-up of greenhouse gases from burning fossil fuels and the destruction of areas that store massive amounts of carbon like the world’s rainforests are harming people and ecosystems around the globe, resulting in biodiversity loss, habitat destruction, the extinction of wildlife and ecological collapse.

 Global carbon output continues to rise with emissions of greenhouse gases.

-Scientists warn that anything more than a 2°C rise in global temperatures can lead to catastrophic problems in the form of more flooding, more drought, more disease, more famine and more war, creating millions of refugees and causing the destruction of the entire ecosystem and various species.
+Scientists warn that anything more than a 2°C rise in global temperatures can lead to catastrophic problems in the form of more flooding, drought, disease, famine and war, creating millions of refugees and causing the destruction of the entire ecosystem and various species.

 The primary lure of Green Tech lies in reducing the risks posed by environmental damage and conserving natural resources.
-It ensures clean and renewable sources of energy like wind, wave, tidal and solar energy are used to prevent complete exhaustion of other non-renewable sources and minimize the amount of greenhouse gases reaching the upper atmosphere.
+It ensures clean and renewable energy sources like wind, wave, tidal and solar energy are used to prevent complete exhaustion of other non-renewable sources and minimize the number of greenhouse gases reaching the upper atmosphere.